pushkarkadam/portfolio/my_collections/_posts/2022-01-29-on-laws-of-robotics.md

 I like this law as it provides a safety feature where a robot cannot be ordered to harm another *human being* because, according to the first law, a robot should not injure a *human being*.

 *How do we implement the second law?* We train the robot AI with speech recognition.
-We use natural language processing (NLP), where we train the AI to understand the speech and the context.
+We use natural language processing (NLP) to train the AI to understand the speech and the context.
 This will allow the robot AI to correctly comprehend the human order.
 The robot AI must be extensively trained so that a human does not trick a robot with unconventional commands, which would eventually cause harm to a human being.